 "They are the ones who will be able to tell you vineyard practices and how the wines are made," says Melissa Smith, founder of Enotrias Elite Sommelier Services.
 "Most organic or biodynamic wines will actually not indicate that on the labels for a ton of reasons, one of which is how expensive those certifications actually are.
 You want to have a conversation with the wine shop clerk the same way you'd have a conversation with the farmer at the farmers market: How do you grow your fruit?
 Do you use synthetic fertilizers or pesticides?"

 The overall consensus from wine professionals is that the legal definitions of words like "clean" and "natural" are murky.
-If a wine says organic on it, you can be more sure that your wine is mostly free of pesticides and chemical additives, but they might still be there in small amounts.
+If a wine says organic on it, you may be more sure that your wine is mostly free of pesticides and chemical additives, but they might still be there in small amounts.